Frequently Asked Questions

 Yes, they are.
 Exceptionally though, we might move a delivery day (ie: public holidays), but we will give you a bit of notice to make sure everybody has time to get organized.

-Does the bag/wine box contain exactly the same produce every week?
+Does the bag/wine box contain exactly the same produce every time?

 Nope, we are trying as much as we can to rotate produces.
 However, some items are regulars: local lettuce, tomatoes, potatoes (sweet and not), bananas and apples.
 We try as much as we can, to cover the Dirty Dozen.